 The cancer experts at OHC are the region’s leading providers of life-saving blood and marrow transplants for patients with blood cancers and other blood disorders.

-OHC doctors oversee the only FACT-accredited blood and marrow transplant center in the Tri-State.
-Among the best in the nation, the center is one of only two to earn this prestigious accreditation from the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO) for quality patient care and laboratory practices.
+OHC doctors have performed more than 2600 of these transplants, and OHC’s James H. Essell, MD, serves as Medical Director of The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center.
+The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center is a FACT-accredited blood and marrow transplant center.
+Among the best in the nation, the center is one of only two to earn this prestigious accreditation from the Joint Commission on the Accreditation of Healthcare Organizations for quality patient care and laboratory practices.

-For more information about blood and marrow transplant, call us toll free at 1-800-710-4674.
+For more information about bone marrow transplant, call OHC toll free at 1-800-710-4674.
 If you are a new patient or would like a second opinion, we’d be happy to schedule an appointment with one of our doctors.
-If you’re a current patient and would like more information, let your OHC doctor know you’d like more information about blood and marrow transplants.
-You can also watch a video of a OHC patient who is thriving thanks to BMT.